 There are some exceptions to the requirement of a residence permit for gainful employment.
 For example, interpreters, teachers and experts who have been invited or who have a contract to work in Finland for no longer than three months do not need a residence permit.
 In these cases, one must, however, have a valid visa if coming from a country that does not have reciprocal visa exemption arrangement with Finland.

-Upon arrival, regardless of nationality, one must register at their Finnish local Register Office (Maistraatti)
+Upon arrival, regardless of nationality, one must register at the Digital and Population Data Services Agency (DVV).

 When to apply for documents

 We recommend that you to start the application process at least 2-3 months before you plan to travel to Finland.
 Processing times for different applications vary.
 You should be aware that the process cannot be started until the Embassy or Consulate has received all the required paperwork.

 Immigration formalities for family members

 Residence permits can be granted to family members on the condition that the main applicant has a guaranteed income from sources other than state benefits.
 Notice that the definition of family member in Finnish legislation may be narrower than in other countries.

 If you wish to bring your spouse/partner and family to Finland, it is recommended to submit all the applications at the same time.
 If the spouse/partner and family members submit their applications later, the processing times are substantially longer.

 In order to register your family members with the Finnish authorities, you will need to provide apostilled documents.
 The minimum requirement to start the registration process is your marriage certificate and birth certificates for children.